Elizabeth G. Schneider Discovery Concerts

 For High School students only: check out our new, interactive open rehearsal format.

 Musical Ambassadors Program (MAP)

-Five chamber ensembles of the Richmond Symphony perform over 100 concerts annually for approximately 30,000 school children in Chesterfield, Hanover, Henrico, Powhatan, New Kent and Richmond Public Schools as well as private and home schools.
+Four chamber ensembles of the Richmond Symphony perform over 100 concerts annually for more than 30,000 school children in Chesterfield, Goochland, Hanover, Henrico, Powhatan, New Kent and Richmond Public Schools as well as private and home schools.
 Performances for students of all ages are upbeat and informal.
-Programs are age-appropriate, last approximately 30 – 45 minutes, and relate to the theme of the Elizabeth G. Schneider Discovery Education Concert.
+Programs are age appropriate, last approximately 30 – 45 minutes, and relate to the theme of the Elizabeth G. Schneider Discovery Concert.
 Elementary school programs are most effective when presented to audiences of 300 students or less; same day, back-to-back ensemble performances at one location are available.
 MAP performances are offered to Chesterfield, Hanover, Henrico, and Richmond Public Schools at no charge and are available to other districts, private and home school groups at affordable rates.